Galileo88/Galileos-Planet-Pack/README.md

 * Introduces Sigma Loading Screens
 * Introduces Sigma Replacements:
-  * New default Skybox included
-    * With the start of each new game, the skybox rotates.
   * High quality heads
   * High quality suits
   * High quality navball
   * Custom admin heads
+  * New default skybox included
+    * The skybox will rotate at the start of each new game and will remain persistent within that save
 * Introduces Sigma Kerbal Descriptions: Adds fanciful semi-random quirks, descriptions, places of study, and colored pofession labels to Gaeleans.
-Supports extra traits added by Colonists!, MKS and other mods.
+Supports extra traits added by Colonists!, MKS and other mods
 * Added Sigma Gaelan and Raging Gaelan to veteran roster
  * All 6 devs are available by default at the start of a game
 * Added slight atmosphere to Leto